makeyourownmaker/apache-response-time/README.md

 apache-response-time is a performance analysis tool for the apache web server access log file.
 It's primary focus is on script response time.

+If you like apache-response-time, give it a star!

 **Maintainence Mode** This code is now fairly mature.
 I don't plan on making any further changes.
 I might integrate your pull request or fix any bugs which crash the tool but I'm unlikely to respond to other issues.